dreamshader/ATmega_DS18x20_Tester/README.md

 <p align="center">#ATmega_DS18x20_Tester</p>

 <p align="center">**Firmware for Sensor Tester by FSA**</p>
 This repo contains the firmware for test equipment brought to us by FSA in spring 2017.
-The project for this hardware was announced and is documented at ["Deutsches Raspberry Pi Forum"] (http://www.forum-raspberrypi.de/Thread-projekt-ds18b20-tester-mit-lcd).
+The project for this hardware was announced and is documented at !["Deutsches Raspberry Pi Forum"] (http://www.forum-raspberrypi.de/Thread-projekt-ds18b20-tester-mit-lcd).